elsassph/webpack-haxe-example/readme.md

 		-main Main
 		--macro exclude('module1')

-3. Webpackconfig.js
+### Webpack config

-	The rest of the magic is configured in `webpackconfig.js`.
+Webpack's "magic" is configured in the `webpackconfig.js`.
 It's kind of ugly and complicated, so read everything you can find about it to properly understand how it works ;)

+The config provided here is fairly rudimentary and not fit for production purposes.

 ### Running